 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container; they weigh two to four times more than asphalt per square.
-We route a 30-yard low-wall bin with reinforced sides and a heavier floor plate to manage these loads: we cap the fill volume below the visual rim so axle weight stays legal.
-We set these heavy-duty units using a lowboy.
-We also offer a general construction debris service for your lighter mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a container that was not built for the load: they weigh two to four times what asphalt does.
+For these tear-offs, we route in a reinforced 30-yard bin with heavier floor plates; we cap the fill volume well below the visual rim to keep axle weight legal.
+This low-wall lowboy setup ensures safety for your driveway.
+We also handle your general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover